Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         or \"Fail\" (according to the form in Appendix V).
 The thesis will not be approved if 02 or more members of the Evaluation Council present at the defense vote \"Fail\";
     d)  The Council adopts a resolution on the thesis.
-The Council\'s resolution must address the following issues: The scientific and practical significance of the thesis; the modernity, rationality and reliability of the research method; the new results of the
+The Council's resolution must address the following issues: The scientific and practical significance of the thesis; the modernity, rationality and reliability of the research method; the new results of the